infiniteflight/infiniteflight-docs/developer-reference/live-api/user-stats.md

 # Get User Stats

-Retrieve user statistics for multiple users, including their grade, flight time and username.
+Retrieve user statistics for up to 25 users at once, including their grade, flight time and username.

 ## Resource